 This morning we head to Medinet Habu and the well-preserved Memorial Temple of Rameses III.
 The temple, apart from its sheer size and architectural importance, is covered in reliefs depicting Rameses’s conquests of foreign invaders from Libya, Crete and elsewhere.
 We also visit the Ramesseum, built over 30 years, with its fallen colossus of Rameses II.
 After lunch, we finish the afternoon with a visit to the Tombs of the Nobles where we see three interesting tombs of high ranking 18th Dynasty officials.
 Lucia will give a talk in the hotel this evening.
 Overnight Luxor.
 (B, L)

-Monday 1 February: Karnak Temple & the Luxor Museum
+Monday 1 February: Karnak Temple & The Luxor Museum

-This morning we visit the vast open-air museum of Karnak, the cult temple of Amun-Ra, chief of the deities of the New Kingdom and the largest religious site in the ancient world.
+This morning we visit the cult temple of Amun-Ra, chief of the deities of the New Kingdom and the largest religious site in the ancient world.
 The temple is unusual for its longevity, having been continuously used for a period of some 2000 years.
 Just before lunch we board our cruise boat, our base for the next four days.
 In the afternoon, we visit the delightful Luxor Museum, which houses a wonderful collection dating from the Old Kingdom to the Mamluk period including a famous statue of Thutmose III.
 Dinner this evening is on board our cruise boat.
 Overnight Nile cruise.
 (B, L, D)

 Tuesday 2 February: Luxor Temple

 Our touring in Luxor concludes at the New Kingdom Temple of Luxor; commenced by Amenhotep III, it is dedicated to Amun-Ra and the cult of divine kingship.
-There is a shrine to Alexander the Great at the rear and remnants of a Coptic Church and a well-preserved mosque, demonstrating the temple has been in almost continuous use up until the present day.
+There is a built by Alexander the Great at the rear and remnants of a Coptic Church and a well-preserved mosque, demonstrating the temple has been in almost continuous use up until the present day.
 Returning to our ship for lunch, we cast off from the banks and cruise down the Nile for the remainder of the day.
 Overnight Nile cruise.
 (B, L, D)

 Wednesday 3 February: Edfu and Kom Ombo